jakie smary do gumy

 Grzegorz Dobrzański

-1. Silicone lubricants
+1. Silicone greases

 Properties and applications

-Advantages of silicone lubricants
+Advantages of silicone greases

 • Durability: Silicone greases are resistant to oxidation and have a long service life.